What Are the Stages of the Mediation Process in the UK?

 Stage 4: Private Sessions (Caucus)

 Now, the mediator sits down with each side individually.
-These sessions are called private sessions or ‘caucus’.
+These sessions are called private sessions or ‘ a caucus’.

-• The mediator meets each team separately and keeps these discussions confidential.
+• The mediator meets each party separately and keeps these discussions confidential.

 • Participants express their emotions, concerns, and proposed solutions candidly.

-• The mediator helps each side understand the advantages and disadvantages of their claim.
+• The mediator helps each side understand the strengths and weaknesses of their claim.
+To include the litigation risk.

 • They may help assess the feasibility of some suggestions and recommend other alternatives.